gleidyalonzo/Retireee-Income-Projection/README.md

 # Spreadsheet Modeling: Retiree Income Projection

-This project cosist of modeling a real-life saving plans and cash flow based on the following scenario:
+The goal is to help the retiree to prepare an Excel template that calculates their cash flow month by month considering all the variables and information provided; modeling a real-life saving plans and cash flow based on the following scenario:

 After working for 45 years Claire is about to retire.
 Her Massachussetss and California houses are fully paid.
 Which gives her and her spouse the option to stay in Massachusets or move to California.
 She believes that his savings account is enought to live in either state, as expenses and cost of living are fairly similar.
 However, she want to know, how long her savings will last?